Browse Articles

 Angular Components Page View

-A webpage containing an article with comments, categories, a news feed, and header, the footer can be managed using the angular components as given below:
+A webpage containing an article with comments, categories, a news feed, and a header, the footer can be managed using the components in angular as given below:

 Angular Component Advantages

-Now, you all must be thinking, why should we use components?
+Now, you all must be thinking, why should we use components in angular?
 Component inculcates many benefits to that of Angular itself.
 It provides:

 1. Reusability